Cannabis Farming

 Overcoming these challenges is key for the industry to continue expanding business.
 A survey conducted by Cone Communications shows that, out of 1000 people sampled, 92% claimed they are more likely to trust a company that supports social or environmental issues, with 88% claiming such measures would make them more loyal to a brand.

-As it stands, there is little to no government regulation on emissions for growing cannabis indoors.
+As it stands, there is little to no government regulation on emissions from growing cannabis indoors.
 Immediate changes in the industry would likely be facilitated as per the corporate social responsibilities.
 It can also be considered as self-regulation to promote stewardship and sustainability.

 It becomes important for cannabis cultivators to consider precision irrigation technologies such as soil moisture monitors and automated sprinklers for optimal water consumption.
 Leading business leaders should not measure the return on investment in short duration & limited cost.